 We have to stop dangerous climate change, and we have to do it quickly.
 To do it, we will need 150 million new jobs globally for at least twenty years.
 There are now campaigns in several countries fighting for mass government programs for climate jobs.
 Most of them started with union support, and all of them are trying to build an alliance of unions, environmentalists, ngos, and faith groups.

 About three quarters of the warming of the world comes directly from burning fossil fuels – coal, oil and gas.
 To hold back climate change, we need to stop burning these fuels.
 To do that, we need to have another way to heat and power the world.

-Cover the world with renewable energy (like wind and solar power) to make all our electricity.
+We can cover the world with renewable energy (like wind and solar power) to make all our electricity.
 We can switch from cars and to buses and trains, and run almost all light transport on renewable energy.
 We can only do this by shutting down dozens of expanding wars about extraction which continue to bankrupt America while making the planet demonstrably less secure.

 In 2009 a global International Mother Earth Day was proclaimed by the General Assembly of the United Nations to be celebrated annually on April 22.